Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 This table shows how much muriatic acid to lower pH in pool that holds 10,000 gallons to reduce the pH down to 7.5:

-Although I have used muriatic acid at times, I rarely need to use it.
+Although I have used muriatic acid at times, I rarely need to.
 This is mainly because I do not usually use liquid chlorine to shock my pool.
-Liquid chlorine has a pH of 13, likely increasing the pH and requiring muriatic acid to lower it again.
+Liquid chlorine has a pH of 13, likely increasing it and requiring muriatic acid to lower it again.

 How to use muriatic acid in pool